Cart 0

 If you'd like to work together, I will send you a short questionnaire to understand more about you and your work, and a supervision template you can use for our time together.
 I will also send you my calendar for you to find a mutually suitable time to meet.

-Please note - limited new places will be available in 2023
+Please note - in the first half of 2025 Supervision Groups are FULL, with limited new 1:1 places will be available

 Supervision Essentials Online Course